KwanMan/tkwan.xyz/src/pages/blog/because-the-world-needs-another-blog.md

 template: BlogPost
 ---

 You know what?
 The world does need another blog.
-In fact we should stop with this medium nonsense.
-Let's go back to blogs that look different.
-Blogs that I have to force myself to accept the horrendous styling.
-Blogs that I get infuriated tryign to navigate.
-Those blogs reflect the writer much better.
 Don't you think?